 The crypto community believes emerging markets could benefit the most from cryptocurrency or blockchain.
-Thus, crypto enthusiasts are interested if the technology is implemented in any way in the Eco.
+Thus, crypto enthusiasts are interested in the technology is implemented in any way in the Eco.

-ECOWAS includes Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo — representing a total population of around 385 million.
+ECOWAS includes Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo.
+It represents a total population of around 385 million.
 Notable, that eight organization’s member-countries — Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal, and Togo — already use a common currency – the CFA (West African or Central African Franc.).
 However, the seven other ECOWAS countries have their own currencies, none of them freely convertible.

-The treasury of France guarantees the CFA and pegs it to the euro.
-Financial experts believe, that CFA currency union of Western Africa is so closely linked to the eurozone that currency risk may be negligible in trade between these countries and the eurozone.
+The treasury of France guarantees the CFA and pegs it to the Euro.
+Financial experts believe that the CFA currency union of Western Africa so closely linked to the eurozone that currency risk may be negligible in trade between these countries and the eurozone.

 Thus the common currency launch in the West African States might elaborate this link.
-However, certain issues in the common currency launch should not be neglected.
-The biggest obstacle of forming a single currency zone is economical segregation between the African regions.
+However, certain issues in the common currency launch should not neglect.
+The biggest obstacle of forming a single currency zone is economic segregation between the African regions.
 The same issue came into light during

 For example, Nigeria’s oil-rich economy dwarfs any other nation and provides two-thirds of the economic output in the region.
-The experts believe, that Nigeria could be put in the worse position than Germany and France, shouldering a far greater burden per GDP USD.
+The experts believe that Nigeria could put in a worse position than Germany and France.
+It shoulders a far greater burden per GDP USD.

-Andrew S. Nevin, the chief economist at PwC West Africa, in one of his recent interviews mentioned the three major sticking points following the proposed plans for common Eco currency launch:
+Andrew S. Nevin, the chief economist at PwC West Africa, mentioned the three major sticking points following the proposed plans for common Eco currency launch: